depthfirstlearning/depthfirstlearning.com/_posts/2018-07-10-DeepStack.markdown

      as well.
      </p>
      </details>
-  5. MAS: Why in definition 3.4.12 does it not matter that the mapping is to pure strategies rather than mixed strategies?
+  5. MAS: Why in definition 3.4.12 does it matter that the mapping is to pure strategies rather than mixed strategies?
   6. Take your favorite normal-form game, find a Nash Equilibrium, and then find a corresponding Correlated Equilibrium.